houqp/kiorg/memory-bank/progress.md

 * Case-sensitive/insensitive search toggle
 * Regular expression search support
 * Renaming a file doesn't clear the image rendering cache, so it still displays the old image
-* Open file with alternative commands leveraging open::commands and open::with_command
 * render PDF preview using pdfium_render or pathfinder_rasterize
   * see <https://github.com/servo/pathfinder/issues/157>
 * Add debounce to preview with a delay to reduce io and compute